hellenike/textbook/quarry-for-later-packets/sight/index.md

 Like any adjective, the participle will take not only its gender and number, but also its case from the noun it agrees with.
 When the participle agrees with a noun that has no syntactic relation to the rest of the syntax, they are normally in the genitive case (the “absolute” usage of the noun, the genitive absolute).

-As with any other verbal unit, you should look for any [complements](#complements) (such as objects) that depend on the participle.
+As with any other verbal expression, you should look for any [complements](#complements) (such as objects) that depend on the participle.